 All subsidiaries and associates have as functional currency the currency of the country in which they operate.
-The currencies giving rise to the Group's translation risk in the statement of financial position are primarily the US Dollar, Canadian Dollar, Pound Sterling, Chinese Renminbi and Brazilian Real.
+The currencies giving rise to the Group's translation risk in the statement of financial position are primarily the US Dollar, Canadian Dollar, Chinese Renminbi, Pound Sterling and Brazilian Real.

-MILLION Net investment in a foreign entity
+MILLION Net investment i n a foreign entity

-FOREIGN CURRENCY December 31, 2015 December 31, 2016
+FOREIGN CURRENCY December 31, 2016 December 31, 2017

-USD 199 237
+USD 237 235

-CAD 205 207
+CAD 207 216

-RMB 581 592
+RMB 592 518

-GBP (43) (94)
+GBP (94) (74)

-BRL 100 108
+BRL 108 120

 During 2016, an amount of 8 million Euro was reclassified from translation reserve to financial result on disposal of a foreign operation, being the abandonment of operating activities in Venezuela.
-At the end of 2015, an amount of 20 million Euro was reclassified from translation reserve to financial result on disposal of two foreign operations, being the closure of two production facilities for which a restructuring expense amounting to 8 million Euro was booked in 2015.

 The central treasury department monitors the translation exposure in the statement of financial position of the Group at least on a quarterly basis.
 The Treasury Committee proposes corrective actions if needed to the Executive Management.

 Until May 2016, the Group utilized forward exchange contracts (120 million USD) to hedge the foreign currency exposure of the Group's net investment in one of its subsidiaries in the United States.
 As from May 2016, the Group has revoked the designation of the hedge.
-The gain on the hedging instrument relating to the effective portion of the hedge that was recognized in Other Comprehensive Income (Translation reserve December 31, 2016: 10 million Euro, December 31, 2015: 7 million Euro) shall be reclassified from equity to profit or loss on the disposal of the foreign operation.
+The gain on the hedging instrument relating to the effective portion of the hedge that was recognized in Other Comprehensive Income (Translation reserve December 31, 2017: 10 million Euro; December 31, 2016: 10 million Euro) shall be reclassified from equity to profit or loss on the disposal of the foreign operation.